-Inactive nest removal took place in the months of January, February and April 2018 on Peninsulas B and C. A total of 728 inactive cormorant nests were removed.
-Nests were targeted based on the height and accessibility of the nests in the trees, as well as their location in relation to the Black-crowned Night Heron and Great Egret nesting sites.
-Trees that were not entirely dead were also targeted.
+Inactive nest removal took place on one day in November 2018, with 22 nests removed on Peninsulas B and C. An additional 100 nests were removed from Peninsula B in early April 2019.
+These nests were targeted as they were located within the deterrent areas, and had not been successfully removed during the active deterrent phase in 2018.
 Discouraging nesting in healthy trees is important to maintain overall forest health.
 The method used to remove the cormorant nests was the same as previous years.
 Trained staff used arborist poles to safely poke nests off of the branches.